urbaman/HomeLab/Kubernetes/Cluster/01-Prepare-Machines/readme.md

 uncomment it and change the attribute "on-change" to "only-on-error"

 When security updates are installed, it's always good practice to restart the server in order to update the kernel.
 You can enable an automatic reboot by locating the line below.
-I  our implementation, we do not enable this feature.
+In our implementation, we do not enable this feature.

 ```bash
 //Unattended-Upgrade::Automatic-Reboot "false";